Statistical mechanics

 D) Particles within a system have the same probability of being in any given state.

-• 8.
-What does the concept of thermal equilibrium imply in statistical mechanics?
+• 9.
+What is the concept of chemical potential in statistical mechanics?

-B) It describes a system with a fixed number of particles and variable energy.
+B) It describes a system with fixed chemical potential, temperature, and volume.

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.